nhs-england-tools/versioning-reference-template/README.md

 In practice, this means safer automation with better traceability and compliance.

-Using one bot for an organisation is fine and common in the industry.
+Using a single shared bot for an organisation is common practice across the industry.
 In a large organisation it's standard practice to maintain a single shared bot identity whose purpose is:

 - signing commits/tags
 - authoring automated release or dependency commits